-8. Online Technologies
+7. Online Technologies

-- develop an online electronic portfolio which contains projects that demonstrate proficiency with computer software - describe the concept of cloud computing, and utilize cloud-based applications such as: word processing, spreadsheets, online collaboration, photo-editing, online storage - utilize electronic means for time and calendar management, task (to do) lists, user ID management, notes and bookmark (favourite) synchronization - create and publish a blog entry, which includes text, pictures, and hyperlinks - · add and update an entry on a wiki - · create and publish an online video - describe software that can be used to remotely access another computer - describe the process for setting up a home wireless network, configuring encryption, and having computers connect to the network.
-Connect to wireless networks in other locations - describe the benefits of Bluetooth technology, examples of Bluetooth devices, and Bluetooth setup procedures - compare and contrast various mobile computing technologies
+- develop an online portfolio which contains projects that demonstrate proficiency with computer software - describe the concept of cloud computing, and utilize cloud-based applications such as: word processing, spreadsheets, online collaboration, photo-editing, online storage - utilize electronic means for time and calendar management, task (to do) lists, user ID management, notes and bookmark (favourite) synchronization - create and publish a blog entry, which includes text, pictures, and hyperlinks - add and update an entry on a wiki - create and publish an online video

+- describe software that can be used to remotely access another computer - describe the process for setting up a home wireless network, configuring encryption, and having computers connect to the network.
+Connect to wireless networks in other locations - describe the benefits of Bluetooth technology, provide examples of Bluetooth devices, and set up Bluetooth devices - correctly apply privacy settings to media published online - describe various licenses including copyright, public domain, creative commons, and GNU

-9. Web Publishing
+8. Web Publishing

-- create web pages using both a WYSIWYG editor and an HTML editor to present text, graphics and other data using appropriate design and layout - use fonts, font sizes, headings, justification and tables in a web page appropriately - recognize the various file formats used for text, graphics, sound, and animation - create, modify, and manipulate graphic images (e.g. resize, compress, crop, change format) - locate and retrieve files (graphics, animations, sounds) from the Internet - explain the implications of copyright copy-left (e.g. GNU GPL, Creative Commons, etc.) - create hyperlinks on text and graphics - create internal (relative) and external (absolute) hyperlinks in a web page - create a navigation scheme to move between web pages on a web site - use accessibility features (e.g. alt text) - use meta tags (e.g. description, keywords, title)
+- create web pages using both a WYSIWYG editor and an HTML editor to present text, graphics and other data using appropriate design and layout - use fonts, font sizes, headings, justification and tables in a web page appropriately - recognize the various file formats used for text, graphics, sound, and animation - create, modify, and manipulate graphic images (e.g. resize, compress, crop, change format) - locate and retrieve files (graphics, animations, sounds) from the Internet - explain the implications of copyright copy-left (e.g. GNU GPL, Creative Commons, etc.) - create and remove hyperlinks on text and graphics - create internal (relative) and external (absolute) hyperlinks in a web page - create a navigation scheme to move between web pages on a web site - use accessibility features (e.g. alt text, choosing and structuring elements correctly, colour contrast and colourblind options) - use meta tags (e.g. description, keywords, title) - use JavaScript in web pages - use Cascading Style Sheets (CSS) - examine various monetization options for websites and examine the procedure of embedding advertisements